Making Innovation a Key Strategic Pillar at Implenia

 Not only has KICKBOX provided us with a way to promote innovation in general, but it also gives us a set structure to incubate and implement ideas.
 On the one hand, this helps Implenia to find new ideas and opportunities to improve and optimize the business.
 On the other hand, it fosters a corporate culture that encourages and welcomes innovation and intrapreneurship.

 We also worked hard to make the launch a big event that would start the program with a bang.
-Top management launched the program by pressing a big red buzzer to signal that the KICKBOX was online.
+Top management launched the program by pressing a big red buzzer to signal that KICKBOX was now live.
 We also placed a big RedBox in our offices to draw attention and get people talking about it.
-Now we celebrate the program with yearly internal pitch events and show the inside of KICKBOX.
+Now we celebrate the program with yearly internal pitch events to give insight into the KICKBOX program.
 Here our employees get the possibility to pitch their ideas in front of a high-ranking jury of experts.

 rready: Which other challenges have you faced that are specific to Implenia and the construction industry?

 Karel: Another challenge we face is the project-based nature of our business, which means workloads depend greatly on the project cycle.
-For example, a project manager will have difficulty finding the time and focus for KICKBOX when they’re in the middle of a multimillion project.
-This faced us with the challenge of getting people to commit to completing the RedBox phase and then move on to BlueBox.
+For example, a project manager will have difficulty finding the time and focus for KICKBOX when they’re in the middle of a large-scale project.
+This provided us with the challenge of getting people to commit to completing the RedBox phase and then move on to the BlueBox.

 Luckily, KICKBOX provides flexibility.
 To overcome this, we adapted some aspects of the program to suit our needs.
 For example, at Implenia, the sponsor agreement that takes Kickboxers to the BlueBox phase not only requires the sponsor’s signature but the line manager’s too.
 This ensures that everyone agrees on the time and energy required and ups commitment from both sides by making it explicit.